verana-labs/verana.io-website/content/page/industry-use-cases/notaries.md

     - icon: "fa-solid fa-crown"
       icon_bg: "bg-verana/20"
       icon_color: "text-verana"
-      text: "**Colegio Nacional** reinforces its authority and delivers digital infrastructure that benefits all participants."
+      text: "**National Notaries Association** reinforces its authority and delivers digital infrastructure that benefits all participants."
   callout: "Verana transforms the **power of attorney** from a costly, paper-based process into a **verifiable, efficient, and fraud-resistant digital credential system**."
 cta:
   id: page-cta